The Benefits of Quiet Time with God

-However, I consider my life worth nothing to me; my only aim is to finish the race and complete the task the Lord Jesus has given me—the task of testifying to the good news of God’s grace” (Acts 20:24 NIV).
+In our busy world, setting aside time for quiet and reflection is important.
+Quiet time with God benefits our spiritual, emotional, and mental well-being.
+As Acts 20:24 (NIV) states, “However, I consider my life worth nothing to me; my only aim is to finish the race and complete the task the Lord Jesus has given me—the task of testifying to the good news of God’s grace.”
+By embracing quiet moments, we create space to ask God and wait for His answers, helping us to stay focused on the tasks He has given us.

-Prayer: Dear God, I pray that all reading this article find quiet time each day for self-renewal, prayer, and listen to God.
+Prayer: Dear God, I pray that all reading this article find quiet time each day for self-renewal, prayer, and listening to God.
 Do not grow discouraged if you do not immediately hear from God.
 Be patient and remember Isaiah 40:31-1, “But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary, and they shall walk, and not faint.”
 Amen.

 Meet the Author